 The Department of State annually administers the statutorily created Diversity Immigrant Visa Program.
 Section 203 (c) of the Immigration and Nationality Act (INA) provides for a class of immigrants known as “diversity immigrants” from countries with historically low rates of immigration to the United States.
 For Fiscal year 2025, up to 55,000 Diversity Visas (DVs) will be available.
 There is no cost to register for the DV program, but selectees who are scheduled for an interview will be required to pay a visa application fee prior to making their formal visa application where a consular officer will determine whether they qualify for the visa.

-All entries must be submitted electronically on the Electronic Diversity Visa (E-DV) website during the specified registration period.
-No late entries or paper entries are accepted.
-The law allows only one entry by or for each person during each registration period.
-The Department of State uses sophisticated technology to detect multiple entries.
-If you submit more than one entry you will be disqualified.
-This website does not become active for submitting an entry until the date and time specified on the DV Instructions webpage.
+All entries must be submitted electronically during the specified registration period on the Electronic Diversity Visa (E-DV) website.
+No late entries or paper entries are permitted.
+During each registration period, the law authorizes only one entry per individual.
+To detect multiple entries, the Department of State employs sophisticated technology.
+You will be disqualified for submitting more than one entry.
+This website cannot be used to submit an entry until the date and time specified on the DV Instructions page.

 Find out about entry period, eligibility, cost and how to apply for the DV-2025: